MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/winrm-cannot-process-request.md

 ## Problem

-When you try to use remote Windows PowerShell to connect to Microsoft Exchange Online in Microsoft Office 365, you receive the following error message:
+When you use remote Windows PowerShell to connect to Exchange Online in Microsoft Office 365, you receive the following error message:

 > [outlook.office365.com] Connecting to remote server failed with the following error message:
 > The WinRM client cannot process the request because the server name cannot be resolved.
 For more information, see the about_Remote_Troubleshooting Help topic.